robinhood/faust/docs/userguide/agents.rst

 .. topic:: Round-Robin

-    If you don't set a key (i.e. ``key=None``), the messages will be delivered to available workers in round-robin order.
-This is useful to simply distribute work amongst a cluster of workers, and you can always repartition that stream later should you need to access data in a table or similar.
+    If you don't set a key (``key=None``), the messages will be delivered to available workers in round-robin order.
+This is useful to distribute work evenly between a cluster of workers.

 .. admonition:: Fault tolerance

-    If the worker for a partition fails, or is blocked from the network for some reason, there is no need to worry because Kafka solves this by moving the partition to a worker that works.
+    If the worker for a partition fails, or is blocked from the network for any reason, there's no need to worry because Kafka will move that partition to a worker that's online.

     Faust also takes advantage of "standby tables" and a custom partition manager that prefers to promote any node with a full copy of the data, saving startup time and ensuring availability.

-Here's a complete example of an app, having an agent that adds numbers:
+This is an agent that adds numbers (full example):

 .. sourcecode:: python